Temi-Dire/Moshify/README.md

 # Moshify
 # Live-site-url: https://temi-dire.github.io/Moshify/
-## My first website using only html and css
+## My first website using plain html and css
 This is the first website I'm building using only HTML5 and CSS3.<br />
 <br />
 I am extremely happy I worked on this, with the help of a course - CODE WITH MOSH.
 I was able to learn so many things like how to easily center items using flexbox, how to layout out objects/items using grid, amongst other things.<br />